Flore-Mueth/ADA_P3-jekyll/index.md

     {% include diversity_success.html %}
 </div>

-The mean diversity score for successful movies is 0.51 and for less successful movies 0.60.
-The diversity score seems to be lower for successful movies.
+The mean diversity score for successful movies is 2.54 and for less successful movies 2.29.
+The diversity score seems to be higher for successful movies.
 But is this difference truly significant?
 To determine this, we will perform a t-test, a statistical method used to compare the means of two groups and evaluate whether the observed differences are likely due to chance.
 In this case, we will compare the diversity scores of successful movies (using the overall success) versus less successful movies.
 This test will help us establish whether there is a statistically significant relationship.
 Let’s dive in!
 {: .text-justify}

 <div style="text-align: center; font-size: 80%; line-height: 1.2;">
     {% include t_test_Overall_success.html %}
 </div>

 The significance threshold for the p-value is set at 0.05.
 Based on our analysis, the difference in diversity scores between successful and less successful films is statistically significant.
-The test statistic is -9, indicating a strong inverse relationship: the less diverse the cast, the more likely the movie is to be successful.
-This result challenges the assumption that diversity directly correlates with success and highlights a complex dynamic worth further exploration.
+The test statistic is 7.9, indicating a positive relationship: the more diverse the cast, the more likely the movie is to be successful.
+This finding suggests that diversity may play a role in contributing to a film’s success, underscoring its potential as a valuable factor in the industry!
 {: .text-justify}

 #### Is Diversity Score Correlated with Movie Success?

-LINEAR REGRESSION NULLE

 Claiming that the diversity score and a movie's success are correlated implies that the two variables tend to change together in a systematic way.
 To investigate this relationship, we use two key metrics: Pearson and Spearman correlation coefficients.
 Both metrics measure the strength and direction of the relationship between two variables.
 The correlation coefficient can range from -1 to 1, where a value close to 1 indicates a strong positive relationship, meaning that as one variable increases, the other does as well.
 A value close to 0 suggests no meaningful relationship, with the variables changing independently of each other.
 These metrics provide valuable insights into the connection between diversity and success.
 {: .text-justify}